UOdsci/ds435/README.md

 ```
 quarto render
 ```
-This will produce a copy of the website in the `_site/` directory.
+This will produce a copy of the website in the `docs/` directory.
+Then browse that directory.
+To publish to github pages, commit any new files/changes as necessary and push.

 # Notes on how this website was made: